BrianSemiglia/BSImplementation/README.md

         return self.implementation;
     }

-If you really wanted to, you could put the `initWithImplementationWithName:` and `forwardingTargetForSelector:` methods in a super class so that your code was just this:
+If you really wanted to, you could subclass BSViewController, which includes the `initWithImplementationWithName:` and `forwardingTargetForSelector:` methods, so that your code was just this:

     @dynamic publicView;
     @dynamic scrollView;